jboss-developer/jboss-migration-center/_snippets/discover.md

 * jump to the section of source code containing the issue(s), and
 * view advice for how to resolve the issue(s).

-A customized Eclipse editor is included with Tubame to allow the developer to easily customize the rules file.
+A customized Eclipse editor is included with TUBAME to allow the developer to easily customize the rules file.

-Currently, Tubame provides rules for updating Red Hat JBoss Enterprise Application Platform 4 applications to JBoss EAP 6.
+Currently, TUBAME provides rules for updating Red Hat JBoss Enterprise Application Platform 4 applications to JBoss EAP 6.

 *Eclipse Indigo 3.7